Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 For option number 1 (with the 4×4 car) you can manage an average daily budget of €123 for a couple.

-For option number 2 (with the saloon car) your are looking at an average daily budget of €65 for a couple.
+For option number 2 (with the saloon car) you're looking at an average daily budget of €65 for a couple.

 How much does a 2-week road trip in Oman with a 4WD car cost?